 - Can you hear any sounds in the memory?

 - How do you feel at this moment?
 Tell yourself the story in detail and picture it vividly.
-At the peak moment of this memory when you feel the most motivated/excited, I want you to make a fist with your right hand (not in the memory but in real life!)
+When you feel the most motivated/excited at the peak moment of this memory, I want you to make a fist with your right hand (not in the memory but in real life!)

 6. Squeeze your fist and feel the emotional energy of that moment surging through your body.

-7. Now I want you to squeeze again but this time the feeling multiplies, the image in your mind of this motivating/exciting moment also becomes closer and bigger.
+7. Now, I want you to squeeze again, but this time, the feeling multiplies, and the image in your mind of this motivating/exciting moment also becomes closer and bigger.

 (This will condition your brain to associate the two squeezes of your fist as a trigger to feel motivated/excited)